 Lack of Intent: the prosecution must prove intent in every felony case.
 Only when a person commits an act or purposeful omission of an act in order to commit a crime is intent present.

 Duress: this is an act that a person commits against his or her own will and under the threats of bodily harm or death.
 Typically, a defense of duress can only be used if (1) the threat was to grievously injure or kill; (2) the person committing the crime reasonably believed the threat to be genuine; (3) the threat was present, imminent, and impending at the time of the crime; and (4) the threat reasonably could not be avoided.

 Mistake: two different types of mistakes exist: mistakes of fact and mistakes of law.
 It is true that ignorance of the law is not a valid defense, ignorance of a fact that made the act against the law may be a valid defense.
 The defense of mistake can only be used in criminal charges that do not have strict liability.

 Jacksonville Criminal Attorneys

 When it comes to your liberty, do not take any chances.
 If you have been accused of a crime in or near Jacksonville, you should immediately contact an experienced criminal attorney.
-The legal team at Shorstein, Lasnetski, & Gihon Law know Florida’s criminal laws and the available defenses to you.
+The legal team at Lasnetski Gihon Law know Florida’s criminal laws and the available defenses to you.
 Contact us today for your initial case evaluation.